weizhe0422/WebServiceWithLoginAndUpload/README.md

   * Already have existing web pages with web services function call
   * Use cookie to support Single-Sign-on, you can upload file within 1 minutes without login again
   * Support multiple files upload function, and get the last result before next upload request
+  * Support upload file to server side or AWS S3

  ### Start up
   1. change disk to project folder
   2. type `go run main.go` in terminal to launch